 Hopkins Artstreet is an ongoing program established in 2010 to showcase original art works in an accessible setting.
 A collaboration among the City of Hopkins, the Hopkins Business & Civic Association and the Friends of the Hopkins Center for the Arts, this project is part of a long term vision for incorporating public art into Hopkins and enriching the lives of its residents and visitors.

-Pick up an Artstreet brochure with map and ballot at the Hopkins Center for the Arts, City Hall, Big Ten, or Frame Design, and then vote for your favorite.
+Vote online for your favorite sculpture!
 Voters age 14 and under can also pick their choice for a special children’s award.

 Fokken of Minneapolis reveals his love of antique toys in his mixed media work, but always with an idiosyncratic and modern take; his sculptures combine nostalgia with futuristic fantasy.